Real Stories by Real Dads

 A mosaic of Dads share the ups and down, their joys and fears, copings mechanisms and the unedited reality of bringing up the women of the future.
 Happy reading!

-Sumit S.'s life completely changed when his wife recently landed a job in Switzerland that required immediate relocation and for he and their five year old daughter, Miraya, to follow from India six months later.
-In a role reversal, Sumit,
+Sumit S.'s life changed completely when his wife landed a job in Switzerland that required immediate relocation and for he and their five year old daughter, Miraya, to follow from India six months later.
+In a role reversal, Sumit, who

 Jamie Alexander has always possessed an entrepreneurial spirit, so it's no surprise that when his daughter, Ruby, now 13, needed something the market didn't offer, he decided to manufacture it himself; what might be more surprising, however, is that once